 Proposed Amendments Published for Public Comment

-How to Submit and Review Comments on the Proposed Amendments to the Federal Rules
+How to Submit or Review Comments on the Proposed Amendments to the Federal Rules & Forms

-Your comments are welcome on all aspects of each proposal.
+Written comments are welcome on each proposed amendment.
 The advisory committees will review all timely comments, which are made part of the official record and are available to the public.
 The comment period closes on February 16, 2024.